University of Buckingham

 While paediatric specialists are in short supply in developed nations like the UK, they are even more scarce in developing nations that are experiencing severe healthcare shortages.
 While raising awareness of the problem will be helpful, improving access to postgraduate paediatric education is the only way to truly impact child health outcomes on a global scale.

 Our part-time, online MSc in paediatrics will broaden your knowledge of current issues that are especially important for practising paediatric medicine in the 21st century.
 From the perinatal period up to adolescence, the quick-to-complete programme will provide you with a thorough understanding of paediatric medicine, covering a wide range of conditions and presentations.
-The scenario-based topic discussion will equip students with knowledge and skills of dealing with real life situations and cases.
+Our fast-paced programme uses scenario-based discussion forums to actively engage you, providing insights into real-world implementation strategies and why certain approaches are chosen over others.

 Awarding University